-Rain events can cause erosion of sediment from ground exposed by grading into local waterways.
-Sediment is considered a pollutant because the soil increases the amount of turbidity in the nearby creeks and can make the water appear cloudy or muddy.
-For this reason the Iowa Department of Natural Resources (IDNR) NPDES General Permit No. 2 and the City of Ankeny's Municipal Separate Storm Sewer System (MS4) permit require that all construction activity over one acre develop a Storm Water Pollution Prevention Plan (SWPPP) in order to minimize the amount of erosion coming off each site.
+For these reasons, the Iowa Department of Natural Resources (IDNR) NPDES General Permit Number 2 and the City of Ankeny's Municipal Separate Storm Sewer System (MS4) permit require that all construction activity over one acre develop a Stormwater Pollution Prevention Plan (SWPPP) in order to minimize the amount of erosion coming off each site.

-The City of Ankeny is mandated by the MS4 permit to inspect Ankeny construction sites and see that they comply with General Permit No. 2 and other state and local regulations.
+The City of Ankeny is mandated by their MS4 permit to inspect Ankeny construction sites and see that they comply with the IDNR General Permit Number 2 and other state and local regulations.